Betting on the concept that consumers enjoy having products sent to them by companies they've previously done business

 "What we're talking about are CRM-based marketing services," said Channing Rollo, manager of solutions planning at ClientLogic.
 "The bulk of any business is grounded in the art of customer contact and delivered directly through fulfillment.
 The basic continuity idea is to build a deeper relationship with customers using CRM to power those identification and delivery services that are also linked closely together."

 The basic thinking behind the strategy is that if Pepsi were delivered to your home or business every week, you'd be far less likely to ever consider buying Coke.
-The Continuity Program is also meant to
+The Continuity Program is also meant to provide some level of guarantee or reliability in terms of growing revenue streams.
+ClientLogic goes so far as to claim that utilizing recurring fulfillment can make businesses more immune to price wars and competition.

 "This is particularly interesting to companies in times like the present when it is absolutely essential to retain the customers you already have," said Rollo.
 "You know that you've got a customer who has ordered a certain kind of product, the likelihood is that they'll be receptive to more products along the same lines."